-When a metal is heated to high temperatures in the annealing metallurgical technique, the metal's atoms are highly mobile and become less mobile as the metal cools.
-This behaviour is replicated in SA via the temperature parameter T. It is clear from equation (13) that P{Accept} is a function of T, and as T decreases, P{Accept} also decreases, which means that new solutions worse than the current solution are less likely to be accepted.
-In practice, this means that SA becomes less mobile in selecting new solutions as T decreases.
+When a metal is heated to high temperatures in the annealing metallurgical technique, the metal's atoms are highly mobile, and become less mobile as the metal cools.
+This behaviour is replicated in simulated annealing via the temperature parameter T. It is clear from Eq.
+(11) that P{Accept} is a function of T, and as T decreases, P{Accept} also decreases, which means that new solutions worse than the current solution are less likely to be accepted.
+In practice, this means that simulated annealing becomes less mobile in selecting new solutions as T decreases.
 P{Accept} is also a function of the difference ΔE between the new solution S_n and the current solution S_c .
 As the difference ΔE increases, the acceptance probability P{Accept} decreases, which means that if the new solution S_n is significantly worse than the current solution S_c , it is much less likely to be accepted.
 All of this combined means that as T decreases, new solutions that are worse than the current solution are less likely to be selected, especially if they are much worse.
-Therefore, when T is high, SA is highly mobile in selecting new solutions.
-This helps prevent SA from converging to a local optimum.
+Therefore, when T is high, simulated annealing is highly mobile in selecting new solutions.
+This helps prevent simulated annealing converging to a local optimum.

-In this work, the SA procedure was stopped when the new solution S_n remained unchanged after 100 consecutive iterations, indicating that convergence had been achieved.
+In this work, the simulated annealing procedure was stopped when the new solution S_n remained unchanged after 100 consecutive iterations, indicating that convergence has been achieved.